Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you here after a long Easter weekend.

-We are back in the saddle again here, Rush Limbaugh at the Distinguished and Prestigious.
+We are back in the saddle again here, Rush Limbaugh at the distinguished and prestigious and becoming a lone outpost.

-The Limbaugh's the Limbaugh Institute.
+The Limbaugh, the Limbaugh Institute.

 Great to have you, folks.

-Telephone number if you want to be on the You can leave that below.
+Telephone number if you want to be on the you can leave that below.

 I forgot the name of my own institute.